skillrepos/ollama-intro/labs.md

 **NOTE: Unless a step says otherwise, run every command from the root of the repository.
 You can always get back there with `cd /workspaces/ollama-intro`.**

 **NOTE: This is a CPU-only codespace.
-Short answers from our default `llama3.2:3b` come back in about 4 - 6 seconds once the model is warm; long answers can take 30 seconds or more, because time scales with answer length.
-That is normal, not broken.
+Short answers from our default `llama3.2:3b` model will come back in about 4 - 6 seconds once the model is warm; long answers can take 30 seconds or more, because time scales with answer length.
+That is normal.
 Lab 1 step 3 warms the models up so you don't pay a load penalty on top of it.**

 <br><br>